Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 This is probably not for everyone, as it’s a time commitment and a great physical challenge, but it is definitely one of the more adventurous things to do in Banff.
 It’s also an excellent introduction for those interested in mountaineering.

 Please do not walk far on Athabasca Glacier unassisted without mountaineering experience and equipment.
 That being said, walking on the glacier with a guide is easy.
 You won’t need any technical experience; with the proper safety precautions and equipment, it’s a straightforward objective/experience.
-There are many crevasses in the glacier, and a few cases of children falling into the small crevasses with tragic outcomes.
+There are many crevasses in the glacier, and there have even been a few cases of children falling into the small crevasses with tragic outcomes.

 Dress Warm